Poems

 I witness your birth as you die

-as you suck in your last breath elated,
+as you drag on your last breath, elated,

 finally fully alive